MANDAN Historical Society

 The hill was terraced and innumerable steps put in the south side.
 The new courthouse overlooked the city as a monument to the dreams and visions of the pioneers in the boom days when "westward ho!" was still a good slogan.
 The records from the little log shack court house, between Main and 1st Avenue NE were moved into the new structure in January 1886.

-The Richardson Romanesque-style two-story brick building was constructed at a cost of $35,000 (or approximately $1.2 million in 2008 dollars) and served as the Morton County Courthouse for over 56 years.
-One addition was made later to the rear of the building.
+The Richardson Romanesque-style two-story brick building was constructed at a cost of $35,000 (approximately $1.1 million in 2021 dollars) and served as the Morton County Courthouse for over 56 years.
+One addition was made to the rear of the building.
 The complex also included a "sheriff's quarters" and jailhouse on the west side of the building.
 Jailer Wm.
 Mackin was its first tenant.